TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

-Terms and conditions of Bayreuther Festspiele GmbH for the online immediate purchase of so-called online instant purchase tickets as well as for the performances of the Richard Wagner Festival 2022 including the concerts on 31 August and 1 September 2022
+Terms and Conditions of Bayreuther Festspiele GmbH for online instant purchases (so-called online instant-purchase tickets) as well as for the performances of the 2023 Richard Wagner Festival

 1.1.
-These General Terms and Conditions (GTCs) regulate the legal relationship in place between Bayreuther Festspiele GmbH (hereinafter referred to as BF) and the ticket purchaser (hereinafter also referred to as the Purchaser) and the visitors of the performances at the Richard Wagner Festival 2022, including concerts on 31 August and 1 September 2022.
+These Terms and Conditions (T&Cs) regulate the legal relationship in place between Bayreuther Festspiele GmbH (hereinafter referred to as BF) and the ticket purchaser (hereinafter also referred to as the Purchaser) and visitors of the performances of the 2023 Richard Wagner Festival.

 1.2.
-By purchasing tickets for the Bayreuth Festival, the Purchaser acknowledges these Terms and Conditions of Business and Use for the 2022 Bayreuth Festival (Version “Online Instant Purchase”) as binding for both himself and all visitors to the performances who have received tickets from him for personal use as a result of his purchase.
+By purchasing tickets for the Bayreuth Festival, the Purchaser acknowledges these Terms and Conditions for the 2023 Bayreuth Festival (Version: “Online Instant Purchases”) as binding for both him/herself and all visitors to the performances who have received tickets from him/her for personal use as a result of his/her purchase.
 Once a contract to attend an event has been concluded and one or more admission tickets have been purchased, these conditions will be deemed as having been agreed to.

 2.1.
-The admission tickets for a Performance have been allocated to various price categories.
+The tickets for each performance are allocated to various price categories.
 Tickets for a Performance can only be ordered in one price category.
 Ticket prices can be viewed in the currently valid price list.

 2.2.
 In addition to the ticket price, there is a fee of 6.00 euros per seat sold; in the case of an admission ticket “Der Ring des Nibelungen”, 4x 6.00 euros per seat.